 The College-Level Examination Program (CLEP) gives you the opportunity to receive college credit for what you already know by earning qualifying scores.
 Earn credit for knowledge you have acquired through independent study, prior coursework, on-the-job training, professional development, cultural pursuits, or internships.
-The student is responsible for contacting the receiving institution to determine what exams are required.
+The student is responsible

+Contents Page | 98 updated July 10, 2025 for contacting the receiving institution to determine what exams are required.
 CLEP tests are administered on a walk-in basis every day.
 Tests are administered in the Testing Center located in Academic Learning Commons.
 Obtain a registration form online at www.collegeboard.com/clep, or the Assessment and Testing Center.
 Complete the form and return it to the Assessment and Testing Center.
 You must bring your picture ID and receipts of payment on the day of testing.
-Exams are administered on computer and scores are furnished immediately after completion.
+Exams are administered on a computer and scores are furnished immediately after completion.